-One month later is signed the Tennessee Valley Act, a huge development project of the Tennessee River which must be one of the pillars of the New Deal.
+One month later is signed the Tennessee Valley Act, a huge development project of the Tennessee River that must be one of the pillars of the New Deal.
 It aims to provide a real economic boost to an agricultural area hitherto neglected and weighed down by unemployment.
-This to make a new industrial pole by improving on one hand the navigability of the river and by erecting a series of dams to generate electricity.
+This to make a new industrial pole by improving on one hand the navigability of the river and erecting a series of dams to generate electricity.
 The workforce needs are considerable, it is the real lifeline that provides the federal state to this vast territory going from Georgia to Kentucky.

 The musical year

 The three last years of crisis contributed to remodel the American musical landscape.
-Renown artists such as Paul Whiteman or Fletcher Henderson enjoy certainly a popularity rooted enough to pursue a notables' career but they follow from now on the new trends more than they did before.
+Renown artists such as Paul Whiteman or Fletcher Henderson enjoy certainly a fame rooted enough to pursue a notables' career but they follow from now on the new trends more than they did before.
 The young generation is taking over.

 Big bands still influenced by the bouncy style of the 1920s fade gradually for lack of renewal.
-Isn’t it the beginning of a new era, that of the swing!
+Isn’t it the beginning of a new age, that of the swing!
 The American society finds progressively the taste of new rhythms and entertainments.
-Become unavoidable, the jazz remains the key remedy thanks to the freedom given to musicians.
+Become unavoidable, jazz remains the key remedy thanks to the freedom given to musicians.
 It leaves free rein to improvisation and its tempo offers countless opportunities.
 In this way, Duke Ellington has already set back up to date the three-sound rhythm, returning at the same time to the spirit of the Lindy Hop, this acrobatic couple dance launched in the late 20s which is arguably the prototypical boogie-woogie and rock 'n' roll.

-Cab Calloway, Don Redman, Bing Crosby and the Mills Brothers always lead the race but things are moving.
+Cab Calloway, Don Redman, Bing Crosby and the Mills Brothers always lead the dance but things are moving.
 The Mills Blue Rhythm Band, Bunny Berigan, Tommy & Jimmy Dorsey, and now Benny Goodman front on stage.
 The producer John Hammond makes from his part a double blow: he organizes at the same time the return in studio of Bessie Smith, " the Empress of the Blues ", for a new series recordings and the launching of a 18-year-old young jazz singer in the very promising talent known as Billie Holiday.
 She occurs at the Covan's, a Harlem club where one has respite to praise her surprising maturity.
 Other artists also begin to emerge from the shadow, simply include trumpeter Henry " Red " Allen, pianist Teddy Wilson, vibraphonist Lionel Hampton, saxophonists Coleman Hawkins and Chu Berry.

 7 Movies are also changing period.
 After the gloom of 1931 and 1932 which have seen literally crambling the production of musicals, 1933 dedicates the resurrection of this genre and the beginning of a new golden age.
-Apart from the masterpiece that is 42nd Street, Warner Bros release following The Gold Diggers of 1933 and Footlight Parade, two movies in the same type which fill the dark rooms.
-In it three reasons: the score was each time assigned to the winning duo Harry Warren and Al Dubin while the choreography is the work of an uncategorized character, both brilliant and extravagant, Busby Berkeley.
+Apart from the masterpiece that is 42nd Street, Warner Bros release in the wake The Gold Diggers of 1933 and Footlight Parade, two movies in the same type that fill the dark rooms.
+In it, three reasons: the score was each time assigned to the winning duo Harry Warren and Al Dubin while the choreography is the work of an uncategorized character, both brilliant and extravagant, Busby Berkeley.
 It third includes actors Dick Powell, Ruby Keeler, Ginger Rogers or Joan Blondell gone in few months from the status of unknown to that of stars.
 Some of the songs appearing in these three films are true smash hits like, Shadow Waltz, Shanghai Lil, Remember my forgotten man, We're in the Money or By a waterfall.

-While Warner is recovering, Metro Godwyn Mayer makes a real hit with Dancing Lady starring Joan Crawford and Clark Gable.
+While Warner are recovering, Metro Godwyn Mayer makes a real hit with Dancing Lady starring Joan Crawford and Clark Gable.
 The movie is not a musical but marks Fred Astaire's first fleeting appearance performing his own character, the time for him to show his talent in a rather incredible routine at the end of which he stands on a flying carpet together with his partner.
 It is however with RKO that he holds his first great role in Flying Down to Rio, even if it is still a supporting one.
 His partner is none other than Ginger Rogers with whom he already forms a promising couple.
 Who doesn’t have indeed in memory the famous number of Carioca, this rather suggestive tango-like dance where couples evolve brow to brow.